cjoakim/azure-logicapp-blob-aci-dotnet/README.md

 # azure-logicapp-blob-aci-dotnet

-Azure Logic App triggered by Azure Storage Blobs, executing an ACI container with DotNet Core code
+Azure Logic App triggered by Azure Storage Blobs, executing an ACI container with DotNet Core code.

+## The Application

+- Running race CSV rows for individual runners are uploaded to an Azure Storage **source** container
+- An Azure Logic App is triggered for each of these new Storage blobs
+- The Logic App does the following:
+  - Gets the Triggering information
+  - Reads the Triggering CSV blob
+  - Parses the CSV, performs pace and speed calculations with the M26 library
+  - Stores the resulting calculation as JSON in a **target** Storage container
+  - Deletes the triggering blob from the **source** Storage container

 ---